Ash Mady

 "UNG is taking a leading position and working hard to be part of the solution," he said.
 "Structuring the cybersecurity degree programs and the cybersecurity graduate certificate are practical and effective planned steps for UNG to be part of the solution, educating and graduating capable professionals and future leaders who are able to mitigate these cybersecurity threats."

 But, cybersecurity is not all Mady focuses on.
 Technology, as a whole, can sometimes be an introvert's oasis.
-However, he strives to cultivate positive connections between human connection and applied theory with regards to computer science.
+However, he strives to cultivate positive connections between human connection and applied theory with regard to computer science.

 "The approach that I always take, in my previous leadership positions in industry or currently at UNG in the academic environment, I always focus on quality as well as the well-being of the people that I work with," he said.
 "I work on empowering them.
 I'm not in this position to limit creativity or force performance to be my way.
 I am here to enable people and be part of a true success story."